Kapitänleutnant (Crew 34)

-Heinz Otto Schultze was the son of Otto Schultze who commanded SM U-63 in World War I, sank 52 ships with a total of 129,540 tons, and was decorated with the Pour le merite.
+Heinz Otto Schultze was the son of Otto Schultze, commander of SM U-63 in World War I, who sank 52 ships with a total of 129,540 tons, and was decorated with the Pour le merite.

-On seven patrols, mostly in the North Atlantic and on the US east coast, he sank many ships and was decorated with the coveted Knights Cross.
-He left U-432 in February 1942 and a month later commissioned the Type IX U-boat U-849.
+Over seven patrols, mostly in the North Atlantic and on the US east coast, he sank many ships and was decorated with the Knights Cross.
+He left U-432 in February 1942 and a month later commissioned the Type IX U-849.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.

 Busch, R. and Röll, H-J. (1997).
 Der U-Bootkrieg 1939-1945 (Band 2).

 Niestlé, A. (1998).
 German U-boat losses during World War II.

 |3.||U-432||25 Aug 1941||Trondheim||19 Sep 1941||Brest||Patrol 1,||26 days|

 |4.||U-432||11 Oct 1941||Brest||2 Nov 1941||St. Nazaire||Patrol 2,||23 days|

 |5.||U-432||10 Dec 1941||St. Nazaire||23 Dec 1941||La Pallice||Patrol 3,||14 days|

 |6.||U-432||21 Jan 1942||La Pallice||16 Mar 1942||La Pallice||Patrol 4,||55 days|